-David Docherty, PhD
+David C. Docherty, PhD

-Dr. Docherty obtained his Honours Bachelor of Arts degree in Political Science from Wilfrid Laurier University in Waterloo, ON in 1984.
-He obtained his Master of Arts degree in political science from McMaster University in 1990 and his PhD in political science from the University of Toronto in 1995.
+He holds a Bachelor of Arts – Political Science (Honours) from Wilfrid Laurier University in 1984, his Master of Arts degree in Political Science from McMaster University in 1990 and his PhD in political science from the University of Toronto in 1995.